beomseokg/ORI/README.md

 ## Online Relational Inference (ORI) for Evolving Multi-agent Interacting Systems ##
 ![Example Image](figure_model.png)

-This is a temporary anonymous repository for **2024 NeurIPS submission #14488**. *To the best of our knowledge, this is the first open-source framework on online learning of multi-agent relational inference*.
+This is an official implementation of ORI published at NeurIPS 2024.
+To the best of our knowledge, this is the first open-source framework on online learning of multi-agent relational inference.
 It mainly includes ORI with NRIr decoder and ORI with MPMr decoder for now.
 Additional experimental details such as prior offline methods will be provided soon.

 ## Setup Environment
 ```bash